Find Affordable College Courses

 Check out the liberal arts / sciences and humanities master's degree programs at these schools if you want to attend one of the most popular in Louisiana.

-Our analysis found Tulane University of Louisiana to be the most popular school for liberal arts / sciences and humanities students who want to pursue a master’s degree in Louisiana.
-Located in the city of New Orleans, Tulane is a private not-for-profit school with a fairly large student population.
+Our 2023 rankings named Tulane University of Louisiana the most popular school in Louisiana for liberal arts / sciences and humanities students working on their master’s degree.
+Located in the city of New Orleans, Tulane is a private not-for-profit college with a large student population.

 Women make up 58% of the liberal arts / sciences and humanities majors at the school.

-Read full report on Liberal Arts / Sciences & Humanities at Louisiana State University - Shreveport
+Full Liberal Arts / Sciences & Humanities at Louisiana State University - Shreveport Report

-Out of the 4 schools in Louisiana that were part of this year’s ranking, Louisiana State University and Agricultural & Mechanical College landed the # 2 spot on the list.
-Louisiana State University is a fairly large public school located in the midsize city of Baton Rouge.
+The in-demand master’s degree programs at Louisiana State University and Agricultural & Mechanical College helped the school earn the #2 place on this year’s ranking of the most popular liberal arts / sciences and humanities schools in Louisiana.
+Louisiana State University is a very large public school located in the medium-sized city of Baton Rouge.

 #4